inariksit/inariksit.github.io/_posts/2020-10-07-new-distinctions-gf.markdown

 -- Exercise to the interested reader:
 -- update the rest of the abstract syntax to match!

+-- Hint: you can keep Kind as it is, but then you'll -- need a parameter in the lincat of Kind.
 ```

 With a more restrictive abstract syntax, you're more likely to get sentences that make sense, whether you hit `gr` on the GF shell or use [gftest](https://github.com/GrammaticalFramework/gftest#readme).
 However, for the purposes of this post, we continue with the original design, and only change it when the need arises.